7 Nov 2017

 How to accelerate building is one of those hard questions - to which the answer is likely to include more pre-fabrication.
 Factory production and automation is the house order of the day.

-Building and Construction Minister Jenny Salesa comes from the education sector and is proud to be New Zealand’s first Tongan Minister.
+Building and Construction Minister Jenny Salesa comes from the education sector and is proud to be New Zealand’s first Tongan born Minister.
 Expect her to lift the bar on building standards and take no short-cuts on safety.

 Minister for Regional Economic Development Shane Jones has money to spend on regional infrastructure.
-He also has a million trees to plant as Minister for Forestry, with the Forestry portfolio separating out from Primary Industries.
+He also has a billion trees to plant as Minister for Forestry, with the Forestry portfolio separating out from Primary Industries.

 So we’re back to the future with bicycles, trams, prefabs and a national forestry department.
 But this time it will be with the aid of the microchip and artificial intelligence.